Migraine: Prodrome phase

-Prodromal or premonitory symptoms occur in about 60% of those with migraine, with an onset that can range from two hours to two days before the start of pain or the aura.
-These symptoms may include a wide variety of phenomena, including altered mood, irritability, depression or euphoria, fatigue, craving for certain food(s), difficulty speaking or reading, yawning, stiff muscles (especially in the neck), constipation or diarrhea, and sensitivity to smells or noise.
-This may occur in those with either migraine with aura or migraine without aura.
-Neuroimaging indicates the limbic system and hypothalamus as the origin of prodromal symptoms in migraine.
+The prodrome, or premonitory phase, of migraine is generally defined as the 48 hours preceding the pain or aura phases of an attack.
+Estimates of how often prodromal symptoms occur vary widely.
+Around 29% of people with migraine in population-based studies report at least one premonitory symptom.
+Amongst individuals who attend headache clinics, around 66% of people report premonitory symptoms.
+Symptoms may vary widely, and can include altered mood, irritability, depression or euphoria, fatigue, craving for certain food(s), difficulty speaking or reading, yawning, stiff muscles (especially in the neck), constipation or diarrhea, and sensitivity to smells or noise.
+Premonitory symptoms may occur in both migraine without aura and migraine with aura.